FrankMejzlik/kisseval/docs/src/build.md

 # OR

-# Copy directory `ImageRankerApp` provided in the thesis attachments to desired location
+# Copy directory `ImageRankerApp` provided in the thesis attachments to the desired location

 # Enter the directory
 cd ImageRankerApp